 New or emerging organizations without 501(c)(3) status are permitted to apply through a tax-exempt organization acting as fiscal sponsor.
 The fiscal sponsor must maintain full discretion and control over any awarded grant funds and should have the organizational capacity to manage and accept the risks involved with fiscal sponsorship.
 Additionally, the project must be aligned with the fiscal sponsor’s charitable mission, and the fiscal sponsor’s Board must approve of the project as furthering the sponsor’s charitable mission prior to applying for a grant to the Colorado Health Foundation.
 Please download the Foundation's fiscal sponsor policy and sample memorandum of understanding (MOU).
 If you have any questions about your organization's eligibility, please do not hesitate to contact us at 303-953-3600 and ask to speak with our grantmaking department.

 Note: If a public support test requirement to retain public charity status applies to your organization, as a public charity grantee of the Colorado Health Foundation, it is essential that you ensure the grant your organization receives will not cause it to lose its status as a publicly supported charity.

 Before applying, we also suggest the following:

 - Read the FAQs.

-- Review our Grantmaking Glossary to become familiar with terminology that appears throughout the application process.
+- Review our Grantmaking Glossary in English and/or Spanish to become familiar with terminology that appears throughout the application process.